 Monthly I participate in the Council of Neighborhoods Associations, and my writing group, WIT-Writing in Tandem.

 - My ABCs for living are to: Appreciate the variety in persons and gifts on our planet earth, to find Balance in my energies, and Contribute to life and receive what life offers as long as I am able.
 My greatest joy is to listen, laugh, and lament with others as I travel through life.

-- enrich your understanding of aging processes, stages, and what to expect;
+- to enrich others understanding of aging processes, stages, and what to expect,

-- assist you in meeting the challenges presented in the last decades of life, and
+- to assist others in meeting challenges and finding enjoyment in the last decades of life,

 - Ph.D.
 University of WA.
 Growth & Development Across the Life Span, Gerontology, Nursing, and Community Health